-Accessing ON1 Photo RAW 2020 from the File > Plug-in Extras menu is the preferred way to access the app.
-It gives you access to all installed modules (except Browse) and has the most flexibility in how the files are handled.
-To edit an image in ON1 Photo RAW 2020, select the image in Lightroom, go the File menu and select the Plug-In Extras submenu, and choose the place you would like to start.
+Accessing ON1 Photo RAW 2021 from Lightroom's File > Plug-in Extras menu is the preferred way to access the app.
+It gives you access to all Photo RAW modules (except Browse) and has the most flexibility in how the files are handled.
+To edit an image (or group of images, if you want) in Photo RAW, make your selection in Lightroom, go the File menu's Plug-In Extras submenu, and choose an option.
 What happens depends upon your selection: